 Premature ejaculation isn’t the only condition that can affect a man’s sexual duration.
 Erectile dysfunction (ED) is when you can’t achieve or maintain an erection sufficient for sex, and this can include losing your erection during sex.
 ED is a common condition and, like PE, most men will experience it at some point.
 Sometimes ED is psychological but often it is a symptom of an underlying physical cause, such as high blood pressure.
 As such, it is always best to have a health check to rule out the possibility of your ED being related to a more serious underlying health condition.

-If you think you may have erectile dysfunction, you can take a FREE online assessment from our medical partners at LloydsPharmacy Online Doctor.
+If you think you may have erectile dysfunction, you can take a FREE online assessment at LloydsPharmacy Online Doctor.

 Ways to last longer in bed